Drug Calculation Review

 Ask yourself...

-1. What sort of technology do you use in your workplace for medication dosing calculations?
+- What technology do you use in your workplace for medication dosing calculations?

 Core Concepts of Drug Calculations: Background on Medication Dosage Education in Nursing School

-Nursing schools across America regularly teach nursing students about medication dosage, often multiple times a semester well until graduation.
-In fact, medication dosage is often a pillar in determining the competency of a future nurse before graduation.
-Studies have shown that nursing students often struggle with more complex medication dosage calculations and when there are various units of measurement involved.
-Most students understand the basics of drug calculations but can often be confused by drip rates, weight, and unit conversions.
+Nursing schools across America regularly teach nursing students about medication dosage, often multiple times a semester, well into graduation.
+Medication dosage is usually a pillar in determining the competency of a future nurse before graduation.
+Studies have shown that nursing students often struggle with more complex medication dosage calculations, especially when various units of measurement are involved.
+Most students understand the basics of drug calculations, but can frequently be confused by drip rates, weight, and unit conversions.

-In simulated clinical scenarios, students felt pressured by time, patient need, and simulated workplace dynamics regarding medication dosage, leading to possible errors in real-time clinical care.
-To address these concerns, nursing schools need to perform more education on medication dosing, provide more opportunities to practice medication dosage calculations outside of the clinical setting and provide a wider variety of teaching methods to boost students’ confidence (1,2,3,4).
+In simulated clinical scenarios, students felt pressured by time and patient needs, and simulated workplace dynamics regarding medication dosage led to possible errors in real-time clinical care.
+To address these concerns, nursing schools need to educate students on medication dosing, give them more opportunities to practice medication dosage calculations outside of the clinical setting, and offer a wider variety of teaching methods to boost students’ confidence (1,2,3,4).

 Ask yourself...